nahuelcandia/mobile-app-maker/api.md

 ## Hooks

-Internally Shovel apps CMS backend trigers events that result in some actions and offer hooks for you as a developer to hang on and add custom functionality.
+Internally **Shovel apps CMS** backend triggers events that result in some actions and offer hooks for you as a developer to hang on and add custom functionality.

 This behaviour is achieved via the [hooke](https://www.npmjs.com/package/hooke) offering thus, hooks for plugins and modules.